Summer Programs

 Each student will be immersed in their individual host family’s life, participating in all family activities

-Students may elect to participate in a volunteer internship with a local business, artist, camp, farm, etc. or take language classes and complete an independent project on a cultural topic of their choice
+Students may elect to participate in a volunteer internship with a local business, artist, camp, farm, etc. or take language classes/workshops and complete a project on a cultural topic of their choice

 Group Leaders are on site in the host community and available at all times throughout the day